bwInfoSec/schwachstellenmgmt/README.md

         - The PDFs are named as follows: `[...]_[IP address].pdf`

 2.  json-file:
-    - Path to the IP_Email JSON-file.
+    - Path to the IP_Email JSON file.
     - This JSON file contains mappings of IP addresses to email addresses.
-    - The file have to be in the following structure:
+    - The file has to be in the following structure:

 ```json
 {